 An overview of the foundations of mathematics including logic, sets, and an introduction to proof techniques involving the properties of the natural numbers.
-Special emphasis is given to the divisibility property of integers, prime numbers, and congruences.
+Special emphasis is given to the divisibility property of integers, prime numbers, and congruencies.
 Students will also be introduced to mathematical software packages.

-Prerequisite: Must have a grade of C- or better in MAT-0093, an ACT Mathematics sub-score of 19 or higher, an SAT Mathematics sub-score of 530 or higher, or a score of 46 or higher on the ALEKS Mathematics Placement Exam.
+Prerequisite: Must have a grade of C- or better in MAT-0093, an ACT Mathematics subscore of 19 or higher, an SAT Mathematics subscore of 530 or higher, or an ALEKS PPL placement score of 46 or higher.